shin-tomura/ekidenss/README.md

 ## License & Policy
 This project is licensed under the **MIT License**.

+## Support Policy
+This repository is published solely to share the source code and demonstrate that the app is completely free and ad-free.
+As this is a personal project developed at my own pace, **I do not accept bug reports, Pull Requests, or feature requests** (Issues and other communication features have been disabled for this repository).
+Thank you for your understanding.

 The code is provided as-is and may be a bit messy, but please feel free to modify and use it for your own projects.
 Since this app was created purely for the love of the sport, there are no advertisements.
 I hope you find it useful in some way!